-Even so, the format retains a full set of Semi-Finals and Finals ("A" and "B") for each of the three age groups no matter how many riders turn up on the day with trophies normally awarded to the four "A" Finalists and the Referee, usually provided by the staging Club as their contribution to ease the burden on the Orchid Fund.
+Even so, the format retains a full set of Semi-Finals and Finals ("A" and "B") for each of the four age groups no matter how many riders turn up on the day with awardss normally presented to the four "A" Finalists and the Referee, usually provided by the staging Club as their contribution to ease the burden on the Orchid Fund.

 Series points are collected and the Champion of each class is the highest scorer overall after the final round.
 Points are awarded as below:

 "A" Final 1st: 25, 2nd: 23, 3rd: 22, 4th: 21

 "B" Final 1st: 20, 2nd: 18, 3rd: 17, 4th: 16